 - Using a small brush, paint over design with water, one color at a time.

-Note: I prefer to let one color dry before moving on to an adjacent color so that the colors do not mix.
+Note: We prefer to let one color dry before moving on to an adjacent color so that the colors do not mix.